AvgoustisW/stream-btc-usdt-binance-ws/README.md

 - Mobile support, I have styled the app for desktop only, best viewed in 1080p+ screens.
 - [Tailwind Merge](https://github.com/dcastil/tailwind-merge) for better readability and maintanability.
 - Git history.
 It's okay, but I am using 1 branch for the whole project.
+- I have not included any testing (vitest, jest, etc.).
+- Are there any memory leaks I am not aware of?